benmiller314/cdm2021spring/plans/lesson-27.md

 The same is true for all your professors.
 For adjunct professors, OMET reviews may make the difference in whether they get renewed again at all.

-So the OMETs are, as I said above, a pretty important way of getting your voices heard, which is a good thing; on the other hand, they can also powerfully affect hiring, especially for women, immigrants, and people of color. <strong>Please do your best to be fair, to be thoughtful, and to be considerate of how things like race, gender, and linguistic difference might color your responses.</strong> (Implicit biases can often be countered by bringing them to consciousness.)
+So the OMETs are, as I said above, a pretty important way of getting your voices heard, which is a good thing; on the other hand, they can also powerfully affect hiring, especially for women, immigrants, and people of color.

 <div class="alert alert-success">
 If you haven't yet filled out your survey, please do so now.
 You should have a link to the survey on Canvas, or in your Pitt email.</div>
 </details>

+But in brief: please do fill these out, but <strong>please do your best to be fair, to be thoughtful, and to be considerate of how things like race, gender, and linguistic difference might color your responses.</strong> (Implicit biases can often be countered by bringing them to consciousness.)

 EXT 1: I know some of you may already have filled out the end-of-semester version of the <a href="http://bit.ly/cdm-tech-survey">Tech Comfort Survey</a>, but if you haven't, I hope you'll consider doing so now.